SAFE-T Act

 The Safety, Accountability, Fairness and Equity-Today Act, commonly known as the SAFE-T Act, is a state of Illinois statute enacted in 2021 that makes a number of reforms to the criminal justice system, affecting policing, pretrial detention and bail, sentencing, and corrections.
-The Act's section on pretrial detention, which took effect on January 1, 2023, is also known as the Pretrial Fairness Act.
+The Act's section on pretrial detention, which took effect in full on September 18, 2023, is also known as the Pretrial Fairness Act.

 Background

 Following the widespread George Floyd protests in the summer of 2020, the Illinois Legislative Black Caucus proposed an extensive legislative package that included criminal justice reforms alongside reforms in education, health care and human services, and economic policy.
 The Black Caucus decided to pursue their proposed criminal justice reforms as an omnibus bill, which they introduced and advanced when the legislature convened in January 2021.

 The proposed omnibus criminal justice reform bill incorporated a number of proposed reforms in police training, rules, and oversight, pretrial court processes, sentencing, and corrections.
 The omnibus bill incorporated two prior legislative proposals: the Pretrial Fairness Act sponsored by Senator Robert Peters and a police certification reform proposal championed by Attorney General Kwame Raoul.

 Proponents in the state legislature championed the bill as "a broad and ambitious initiative that takes a detailed look at sentencing reform, policing [and] violence reduction."
 The bill was opposed by the Illinois Law Enforcement Coalition and Republican lawmakers.
 After private negotiations, several provisions were removed from the bill, including a proposal to end qualified immunity for law enforcement.

 The amended omnibus bill passed by a vote of 32–23 in the state Senate on January 13, 2021 and was later approved by the House.
 Governor J. B. Pritzker signed the bill into law on February 22, 2021 at a signing ceremony at Chicago State University.